Sam56754/carHiringSystem/README.md

 Enter the hours: 5

-    John Doe of ID number 12345678 and phone number 09876543210, has hired the car Toyota Corolla of plate number XYZ123.
+    John Doe of ID number 12345678 and phone number 09876543210, has hired the car Toyota Corolla of plate number KDG 812F.
 As per our agreement of him/her having the car for 5 hrs, the total payable amount is Ksh5000/=